-The most significant issue from a monetary standpoint is that the timber is valued under the income method rather than the net asset value method in this situation where there is an ongoing business operation and the facts are clear that the timber will not be liquidated and the transferee would have no ability to force the liquidation.
-Another interesting issue is that the Tax Court concluded that "tax-affecting" the earnings of the S corporation and limited partnership was appropriate in determining the valuations of the entities under the income method.
+The most significant issue to the taxpayer from a monetary standpoint is that the timber is valued under the income method rather than the net asset value method in this situation where there is an ongoing business operation and the facts are clear that the timber will not be liquidated and the transferee would have no ability to force the liquidation.
+But perhaps the most interesting issue for estate planners and especially the appraisal community is that the Tax Court concluded that "tax-affecting" the earnings of the S corporation and limited partnership was appropriate in determining the valuations of the entities under the income method.
 The Tax Court has been reluctant to accept tax-affecting following its decision twenty years ago in Gross v.
 Commissioner.
 That may be changing.
-Estate of Aaron U. Jones v.
+Estate of Jones v.
 Commissioner, T.C.
 Memo.
 2019-101 (August 19, 2019, Judge Pugh).